 It depends.
-Obviously, you could spend a whole lot … some volunteers spend more than $3,000+ on their ILP semester, but that doesn’t mean you have to!
+Obviously, you could spend a whole lot … some volunteers spend more than $3,000+ on their ILP semester, but that doesn’t mean you have to.
 Those volunteers are typically taking more expensive vacations, doing lots of shopping, visiting other cities and countries on the weekends, and spending money eating out.

 What If I Don’t Have That Much?

 We've had volunteers go on their semester with less, and love it.
 Remember, how much you spend on your semester is really up to you.
-You don’t need to buy lots of souvenirs, go shopping at the local mall, or eat out (remember, your meals are covered by your ILP program fee when you’re not on vacation) or book expensive flights.
-Opt to take public buses not taxis, check out free things to do in your city, so you can save your cash for vacation time, and tour free parks, museums, and beaches to help you save.
+You don’t need to buy lots of souvenirs, go shopping at the local mall, or eat out (remember, your meals are covered by your ILP program fee when you’re not on vacation).
+There are always free things to do in your city, so you can save your cash for vacation time, and tour free parks, museums, and beaches to help you save.